Are there ‘last days’ signs or manifestations of the Holy Spirit prophesied?

 Would you, instead, follow the lead of one that did meet all of the biblical requirements for a prophet as he tried to follow Christ?
 If you heard about one, what would you really do?

-If you believe in biblical church governance and do not accept any self-appointed “apostles,” should you not consider the Continuing Church of God as its top human leader meets the prophetic criteria and that the CCOG has the confirmed fruits of Acts 2:17-18?
+If you believe in biblical church governance and do not accept any self-appointed “apostles,” should you not consider the Continuing Church of God as its top human leader meets the prophetic criteria (see also Church of God Leaders on Prophets) and that the CCOG has the confirmed fruits of Acts 2:17-18?

 The Bible shows that with New Testament era prophets that God ordains and has humans anoint them.
 I (Bob Thiel) was ordained by God and anointed by a COG minister.
 Oddly, many seem to prefer that humans always BOTH ordain and anoint.